 Horseshoe Bay Beach

-The most famous pink sand beach in Bermuda, is consistently heralded as one of the world’s top beaches.
+Horseshoe Bay in Bermuda is the island’s most famous pink sand beach, with its gorgeous salmon-pink sand and teal waters.
+It is consistently heralded as one of the world’s top beaches.
 Head to the west of the beach to find Port Royal Cove, a tranquil cove surrounded by rocks with shallow water that is ideal for swimming.

 Chaplin Bay Beach

-Sandwiched between two dramatic sea cliffs, this quiet, small beach is an ideal place to relax in relative privacy.
+Located next to Horseshoe Bay Beach, Chaplin Bay Beach is sandwiched between two dramatic sea cliffs.
+During high tides, the beach disappears almost completely!
+This quiet, small beach is an ideal place to relax in relative privacy.

 Stonehole Bay Beach